daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-insertion.md

 ### Machine Learning (ML) / Artificial Intelligence (AI)

 We may be tempted to apply ML / AI to solve this problem.
-While they are attractive options, they usually require lots of data in order to learn.
+While they are attractive options, they require lots of data in order to learn.
 We could explore the subset of unsupervised ML algorithms which don't require additional information (labels) but even those require substantial time-boxing for tuning